Custom SystemStructure and SymbolicAWESystem

 As you can see, we just add all of the segments from the simple tether to our Tether

 struct.
 The next step is to create a winch.
 Each winch can be connected to one or more tethers, so it is possible to connect multiple tethers to the same winch.
-We have to specify which kind of winch we want to use.
-For now, only the TorqueControlledMachine
+The winch is a torque controlled winch.

 using WinchModels